 That said, I would NOT try to protect your passport or other important bits inside the pocket during heavy rain.
 For the record, Arc’teryx does not claim that the hand pocket zippers are waterproof.
 Here is the exact word from Arc’teryx: “We do not recommend keeping items in your pockets that may be damaged by moisture.”

 Perhaps the two major (and only) cons I found with Zeta SL jacket are 1. lack of pitzips and 2. lack of interior chest pocket.
 One must remember also that the Zeta SL is a minimalist jacket, thus these features were not included.

 This Arc’teryx women’s jacket, in particular, does not have pitzips and the like but plenty of their other jacket lines do.
 It isn’t that Arc’teryx is anti-pitzips at all, it is just that they don’t include them in their bare-bones minimalist jackets.
 Ho-hum.

 Arc’teryx Zeta SL Ventilation and Breathability

-Since the Beta SL does not feature pitzips, the ventilation and breathability of the jacket do suffer, albeit not much.
+Since the Zeta SL does not feature pitzips, the ventilation and breathability of the jacket do suffer, albeit not much.
 Thankfully, due to the thinness and design of the material, the jacket does breathe remarkably well.

 Breathability is an important feature of any rain jacket.
 Without it, the unpleasant clamming-up effect can be all too real.
 When hiking, you are bound to sweat.
 Gore-Tex fabric is designed to keep moisture out whilst allowing for body heat to escape.
 Without breathability, the air stagnates and the lining of the jacket becomes damp from your sweat.

 If you are struggling up a steep mountain wearing your rain jacket, you will be warm.
 No rain jacket has a built-in air conditioner.
 Keeping that in mind, I rarely hike in a rain jacket unless it is absolutely pissing rain.

 When you must full-on hike wearing your Zeta SL, you will find that it breathes as well or better than some of its competitors.